 Your vote is important.
-As a shareholder, it is very important that you read the Meeting Materials carefully and then vote your common shares of the Company.
+As a shareholder, it is very important that you read the Meeting Materials carefully before voting your common shares of the Company.
 You are eligible to vote your common shares if you were a shareholder of record of the Company at the close of business (5:00 p.m.
-(EDT)) on March 18, 2022.
+(EDT)) on March 17, 2023.
 If you held common shares of the Company as of the close of business on such date, you have the right to cast one vote per common share owned on any resolution to be voted upon at the Meeting.
-You may vote virtually or by proxy; however, we encourage you to vote by proxy.
-Our goal is to secure as large a representation as possible of shareholders at the meeting.
+You may vote in person, virtually, or by proxy; however, we encourage you to vote by proxy in advance of the Meeting.
+Our goal is to secure as large a representation as possible of shareholders at the Meeting.
 You may vote by proxy in any of the ways noted in the Circular and in your form of proxy or voting instruction form.

-To participate in the virtual Meeting, shareholders will need to visit www.virtualshareholdermeeting.com/ALC2022 and log-in using the 16-digit control number included either on your proxy form (registered shareholders) or voting instruction form (non-registered shareholders), as applicable.
-Registered shareholders and duly appointed proxyholders will have an equal opportunity to attend, participate and vote at this virtual Meeting from any location.
+To participate in the Meeting virtually, shareholders will need to visit www.virtualshareholdermeeting.com/ALC2023 and log in using the 16-digit control number included either on your proxy form (registered shareholders) or voting instruction form (non-registered shareholders), as applicable.
+Registered shareholders and duly appointed proxyholders will have an equal opportunity to attend, participate and vote at the Meeting virtually from any location.
 Non-registered (beneficial) shareholders who have not duly appointed themselves as proxyholders may also attend the Meeting virtually and ask questions but will not be able to vote.
 Guests will be able to attend virtually and listen to the Meeting but will not be able to vote or ask questions during the Meeting.
 A summary of the information shareholders will need in order to attend, participate and vote at the Meeting is provided in the How to Vote section of the Circular.

-Whether or not they are able to attend the virtual meeting, registered shareholders and non-registered shareholders are encouraged to vote in advance of the Meeting.
+Whether or not they are able to attend the Meeting in person or virtually, registered shareholders and non-registered shareholders are encouraged to vote in advance of the Meeting.

-Registered Shareholders: If you are a registered shareholder of the Company and you are unable to attend the Meeting virtually but wish to ensure that your shares will be voted at the Meeting, you are asked to return the accompanying form of proxy to Broadridge using one of the methods set out in the form of proxy not later than 48 hours (excluding Saturdays, Sundays and holidays) prior to the commencement of the Meeting or an adjournment or postponement thereof, to be used at the Meeting or an adjournment or postponement thereof.
+Registered Shareholders: If you are a registered shareholder of the Company and you are unable to attend the Meeting virtually or in person but wish to ensure that your shares will be voted at the Meeting, you are asked to return the accompanying form of proxy to Broadridge using one of the methods set out in the form of proxy not later than 48 hours (excluding Saturdays, Sundays and holidays) prior to the commencement of the Meeting or an adjournment or postponement thereof, to be used at the Meeting or an adjournment or postponement thereof.

-Non-Registered Shareholders: If your shares are held in an account with a brokerage firm or an intermediary thereof, you are not a registered shareholder of the Company.
-If you have received the Meeting Materials through your broker or through another intermediary, please follow the instructions set out in the voting instruction form or other instructions received from the financial intermediary to ensure that your shares will be voted at the Meeting.
+Non-Registered Shareholders: If your shares are held in an account with a brokerage firm or an Intermediary thereof, you are not a registered shareholder of the Company.
+If you have received the Meeting Materials through your broker or through another Intermediary, please follow the instructions set out in the voting instruction form or other instructions received from the financial Intermediary to ensure that your shares will be voted at the Meeting.
 To be effective, your voting instructions must be received not less than 48 hours (excluding Saturdays, Sundays and holidays) prior to the commencement of the Meeting or an adjournment or postponement thereof, to be used at the Meeting or an adjournment or postponement thereof.